yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 Once one of reviewers left literally the next disappointed comment during some code review: "all variables are final..."

 What can I recommend to such person?
-Try to write in Scala for some time and then switch back to plain old Java.
-Most likely some shift will happen in your way of thinking and you will understand how useful the `final` keyword is and how it makes the code more readable and maintainable.
+Start using it when writing Java code.
+Or just try to write in Scala for some time and then switch back to plain old Java.
+The shift will happen in your way of thinking and you will see how useful the `final` keyword is and how it makes the code more readable and maintainable.

 ### Summary